Academy-of-Learning-Career-College/student-handbook/docs/Handbook/index.md

-# Introduction
+---
+sidebar_label: Student Handbook
+sidebar_position: 2
+---

-## Policies, Procedures and Helpful Tips
+# Policies, Procedures and Helpful Tips
 Congratulations and Welcome to the Academy of Learning® Career College

 Thank you for choosing Academy of Learning® Career College for your training needs.
 We will strive to ensure that all your training needs are met.